Coromantee: 1823 Demerara Rebellion

 Slaves force the retreat of European soldiers led by Lt.
 Brady in Guyana.

 Quamina (Kwamina) Gladstone, a Coromantee enslaved man in British Guiana (now Guyana), and his son Jack Gladstone led the Demerara rebellion of 1823, one of the most significant slave revolts in the British colonies before slavery was abolished.
 He was a carpenter by trade and worked on an estate owned by Sir John Gladstone.
 He was implicated in the revolt by the colonial authorities, apprehended, and executed on 16 September 1823.
 He is considered a national hero in Guyana, and there are streets named after him in Georgetown and the village of Beterverwagting on the East Coast Demerara.

-On Monday, 18 August 1823, Quamina and Jack Gladstone, both enslaved on Success plantation – who had adopted the surname of their master by convention – led their peers to revolt against the harsh conditions and maltreatment.
-Those on Le Resouvenir, where Smith's chapel was situated, also rebelled.
+On Monday, 18 August 1823, Quamina and Jack Gladstone, both enslaved on Success Plantation – who had adopted the surname of their master by convention – led their peers to revolt against the harsh conditions and mistreatment.
+Those on Le Resouvenir, where John Smith's chapel was situated, also rebelled.
 Quamina Gladstone was a member of Smith's church, and the population there included: 2,500 whites, 2,500 freed blacks, and 77,000 enslaved people; Quamina had been one of five chosen to become deacons by the congregation soon after Smith's arrival.
 Following the arrival of news from Britain that measures aimed at improving the treatment of enslaved people in the colonies had been passed, Jack had heard a rumour that their masters had received instructions to set them free but were refusing to do so.
 In the weeks before the revolt, he sought confirmation of the veracity of the rumours from other enslaved people, particularly those who worked for those in a position to know: he thus obtained information from Susanna, housekeeper/mistress of John Hamilton of Le Resouvenir; from Daniel, the Governor's servant; Joe Simpson from Le Reduit, and others.
 Specifically, Joe Simpson had written a letter saying their freedom was imminent, which heeded them to be patient.
 Jack wrote a letter (signing his father's name) to the members of the chapel informing them of the "new law".